LockdownRP-PZ/Rulebook/README.md

 - Gore Roleplay, Explicit Torture RP, Slavery RP, Racism/Homophobia, or any other forms of perverse roleplay, is not allowed on the server.

+### 1.9 Remain present on the Discord server

+- To play on the game server, you must be a member of the Discord server.
+- If you leave the Discord server, your character will be removed from the whitelist.
+- You are not required to participate in chats on Discord.

 ---------------------------------------------------------------------------------------------------------------------

 ![TheCrowCampground](https://github.com/LockdownRP-PZ/Rulebook/blob/main/Images/TheCrowCampground.png)